1Apr1917 – 22Nov1945

 Paul’s path to the Army is unknown.
 His rank indicates that he was with the 321st Infantry Regiment for an extended period.

-On 22Nov1945, Paul was killed when his barracks caught fire.
+Just 2 months later, on 22Nov1945, Paul was killed when his barracks caught fire.

 Paul was originally buried in a temporary military cemetery in Japan.
 In 1948 his remains were returned to the United States for reburial.